Existing Use Groundwater Licence

 A licence application requires several pieces of information about your water use and works (e.g., well, dugout).
 You can use this checklist to help assemble the information you will need.

-An in-depth guide has been developed that gives page-by-page instruction on how to complete the application.
+An in-depth guide has also been developed that gives page-by-page instruction on how to complete the application.

 To save time during the application process: